The Land Before Time XI: Invasion of the Tinysauruses: Plot

-Every year, as the warm season approaches, a tree in the Great Valley blooms with pink flowers.
-The dinosaurs view these "treesweets" as a delicacy.
-However, because of the sweets' tastiness, and due to the fact that there seems to only be one such tree in the valley, there is hardly enough for every dinosaur.
-Because of this, no one may eat the treesweets until "Nibbling Day," when they have reached the "peak of their tastiness."
+Every year, when the warm season approaches, a tree in the Great Valley blooms with pink flowers.
+The inhabitants view these "tree sweets" as a delicacy.
+However, because there seems to only be one such tree in the valley, there is hardly enough for all of the inhabitants.
+Once a year, the inhabitants gather around the tree on "Nibbling Day" when the tree sweets become ripe to eat them.
+Mr. Threehorn has made it his job to guard the tree until Nibbling Day.

-Mr. Threehorn is visited by an old friend, the Triceratops Tria.
-Mr Threehorn promises Tria the first treesweet, making Cera jealous.
-Cera refuses to become friends with Tria.
-She also becomes violent toward her friends when they make any references involving Tria.
-After being teased for his height by Cera, Littlefoot sulks about how "little" he is.
-Despite "Nibbling Day" not having arrived, Littlefoot approaches the tree, climbs the cliff next to it and tries to prove that he can reach the treesweets himself.
-While doing this, he accidentally falls through the tree, knocking down every single treesweet.
+He is visited by his childhood friend, the Triceratops Tria who he promises the first tree sweet on Nibbling Day, making Cera very jealous.
+Cera shrugs off Tria whenever Tria tries to talk to her and becomes violent toward her friends when they make references about Tria.
+After she teases Littlefoot about his height, he sulks about his size.
+Despite the fact that Nibbling Day has yet to arrive, he climbs the cliff next to the tree and tries to prove that he can reach the tree sweets.
+While doing this, he accidentally falls through the tree, knocking down all of the tree sweets.
 Distraught, Littlefoot faints.
-After waking up, he finds himself surrounded by several Mussaurus.
-They have eaten all of the treesweets and run away once Littlefoot screams in fear.
+After waking up, he finds himself surrounded by several Mussaurus who have eaten all of the treesweets and run away when he screams in fear.
+However, his screaming attracts the attention of Mr. Threehorn and Tria who notice the empty tree.

 Noticing that every treesweet is gone, everyone suspects that Littlefoot is responsible.
 Fearing he will be banished as punishment, Littlefoot makes a parish truth and blames the “Tinysauruses”.
 Everyone begins looking for the tinysauruses, thinking of them as pests and preparing to drive them out of the valley.
 While searching the valley, Littlefoot falls down a pothole and finds Tinysauruses.
 Despite being initially afraid of the Tinysauruses, Littlefoot soon finds them to be nice and befriends them.
 Upon hearing how difficult it is for the Tinysauruses to find food, Littlefoot promises to help bring them food every night.

 Littlefoot's friends find him while he is bringing food to the tinysauruses.
 They also fall in the pothole and, upon meeting the Tinysauruses, agree not to tell the adults.
 The Tinysauruses leader, Big Daddy, distrusts the Great Valley's larger dinosaurs.
 He thinks they believe that "because they're bigger, it makes them seem more important".
 By morning, Cera decides to be friends with Tria.